 I like vintage and thrift stores for glassware; do a little research on what kinds of glasses are for what kinds of drinks, and then buy yourself a few little sets of two or four of whatever glasses suit your fancy.

 This is an incredibly practical item for the modern woman.
 My days are long and spent out and about, so I tote my lunch (and sometimes my breakfast and dinner) along with me.
-I’ve always used your standard plastic grocery store tupperware except for a brief foray into the T.J.
-Maxx world of cute painted porcelain tupperware.
-However, I soon discovered that porcelain and glass tupperware are very heavy; I regretted this investment almost immediately.
+I’ve always used your standard plastic grocery store containers except for a brief foray into the T.J.
+Maxx world of cute painted porcelain container.
+However, I soon discovered that porcelain and glass containers are very heavy; I regretted this investment almost immediately.

 I am a recent convert to candles.
 I used to think candle-burning was an impractical way to spend my already-too-small paycheck.
 But I’ve since realized how they elevate the moment, how they set a mood, how they can even signify a season and a frame of mind.
 They signal a commitment to the moment and an attempt to elevate that moment to something enjoyable and lovely.

 (A quick tip: Price is not always a certain indicator of quality, but it generally is with candles.
 More, in this case, is in fact more.)